 - Hollyhock (Alcea rosea ‘Nigra’)

 - Butterfly Bush (Buddleja davidii ‘Black Knight’)

 - Pansy (Viola x wittrockiana ‘Bowles’ Black’)

 While this color is somewhat rare in the plant world, here are some of my top picks:

 - Turquoise Puya (Puya berteroniana)

 - Jade Vine (Strongylodon macrobotrys)

 - Turquoise Tails Blue Sedum (Sedum sediforme)

-And it wouldn’t be a 50’s garden if you didn’t toss in those ‘tacky’ ornaments.
+It wouldn’t be a 50’s garden if you didn’t toss in those ‘tacky’ ornaments.
 Have fun with this.
-For my pink, black and turquoise color scheme, I see flocks of pink flamingos.
+For my pink, black, and turquoise color scheme, I see flocks of pink flamingos.
 Maybe even a few statues or black containers with pink and turquoise mosaic tiles.
 Who knows, I may include a saddle shoe planter or two and vinyl record edging.